timgit/pg-boss/docs/usage.md

 ## `monitor-states`

-The `monitor-states` event is conditionally raised based on the `monitorStateInterval` configuration setting.
+The `monitor-states` event is conditionally raised based on the `monitorStateInterval` configuration setting and only emitted from `start()`.
 If passed during instance creation, it will provide a count of jobs in each state per interval.
 This could be useful for logging or even determining if the job system is handling its load.

 The payload of the event is an object with a key per queue and state, such as the  following example.